 While counselors and psychologists share some similar duties in the middle school, there are many differences between their positions.
 The American School Counselor Association provides a thorough description of middle school counseling responsibilities, while the National Assocation of School Psychologists describes the role(s) of school psychologists.

-To make an appointment with a counselor or psychologist, please refer to the Middle School Counseling Homepage, or contact the counseling office secretary, Alaina Palmer at email@example.com.
+To make an appointment with a counselor or psychologist, please refer to the Middle School Counseling Homepage, or contact the counseling office secretary, Kate LaRocca at firstname.lastname@example.org.
 Pal-Mac school counselors meet with all middle school students at least once per year for an annual review meeting.
 Topics discussed in this annual meeting include:

 - Short and long-term goals